pull-stream/pull-ws/README.md

 ## API

-### `connect = require('it-ws/client')`
+### `import { connect } from 'it-ws/client'`

 `connect(url, { binary: boolean })`

 Create a websocket client connection.
 Set `binary: true` to get a stream of arrayBuffers (on the browser).
 Defaults to true on node, but to strings on the browser.
 This may cause a problems if your application assumes binary.

-For adding options to the Websocket instance, as [websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options), you can provide an object with the `websocket` property into the connect options.
+For adding options to the WebSocket instance, as [websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options](https://github.com/websockets/ws/blob/master/doc/ws.md#new-websocketaddress-protocols-options), you can provide an object with the `websocket` property into the connect options.

 ```js
 const stream = connect(url)